goodekat/LIME-research-journals/README.md

 ## Talking points

+**Sandia**

+  - Memo about full time

 **LIME**

+  - What do you think of the new version of the plot that I created?
   - Should we schedule my oral prelim, or should we keep waiting until I get closer to finishing the paper?
   - What names should I give to the diagnostic plots?